 Rename the current view by pressing the “Rename the selected view” button

-Delete the current view by pressomg the “delete selected view” button
+Delete the current view by pressing the “delete selected view” button

 Similarly as before the operation views drop-down menu allows you to choose a view for the currently selected operation (the current operation can be changed in the drop-down menu “Operation”).
 The title text box should display the current plot title, but this is currently not implemented.
 The type view, shows you the current plot type.